-European Union Regulation on Insolvency Proceedings

-- ALI NAFTA Transnational Insolvency Project - COMI (or Center of Main Interests) is a key concept in Chapter 15, the UNCITRAL Model Law and the European Union Insolvency Regulation, all of which presume COMI is where an entity has its corporate registration. - COMI impacts where the main proceeding should occur, based on where a business has its "center of main interests", which is analogous to the principal place of business.
+- ° European Union Regulation on Insolvency Proceedings - ° ALI NAFTA Transnational Insolvency Project - COMI (or Center of Main Interests) is a key concept in Chapter 15, the UNCITRAL Model Law and the European Union Insolvency Regulation, all of which presume COMI is where an entity has its corporate registration. - ° COMI impacts where the main proceeding should occur, based on where a business has its "center of main interests", which is analogous to the principal place of business.
 Thus, if COMI exists in a foreign country, a U.S. Bankruptcy judge should recognize a foreign insolvency proceeding as the "foreign main" proceeding and the U.S. Chapter 15 proceeding as an "ancillary" proceeding.
-If a debtor does not have COMI in the country where it files its insolvency proceeding, but has an "establishment" in such country, the U.S. Bankruptcy Court should recognize the foreign proceeding as a "foreign non-main" proceeding. - If the foreign insolvency proceeding is recognized as a "foreign main" proceeding, the approval of the Chapter 15 proceeding will invoke the automatic stay.
-If the foreign insolvency proceeding is recognized as a "foreign non-main" proceeding, the Chapter 15 proceeding will not invoke the automatic stay protections.
+If a debtor does not have COMI in the country where it files its insolvency proceeding, but has an "establishment" in such county, the U.S. Bankruptcy Court should recognize the foreign proceeding as a "foreign non-main" proceeding.